mave5/AIclub/tutorial/dlfaq.md

 * What is LSTM and GRU?
 Large short-term memory and gated recurrent unit, two types of RNN nets.
 * What is Q-learning?
 It is reinforcement learning algorithm developed by Google Deepmind.
 * What is dilated convolution?
 It is a type of CNN to increase the receptive field without increasing the number of parameters.
 * what is max pooling and average pooling?
+Max/averag pooling is the layer we use after every convolution layer to reduce the spatial resolution of features.
+Max pooling is more common to use these days.
 * What is ReLU, Leaky ReLU?
+Rectified linear unit and its leaky version.
+These are activation functions used in DL networks.
 * what is sigmoid?
+Sigmoid the s-shape activation function commonly used in ML.
 * What is activation function?